10 categories of fear

 Step 4 – Back-to-back sharing (15’)

 Invite people to form pairs and sit back to back.
 They will have 15 minutes of uninterrupted time (5-6 minutes each) to listen to the other person sharing about their biggest fears.
 The idea is to leave enough time to go a bit deep, and the back to back encourages introspection since you don’t feel the look of the other person on you.
-Once the time if halfway through, use cymbals or a Tibetan singing bowl to signal that it is time to swap.
+Once the time is halfway through, use cymbals or a Tibetan singing bowl to signal that it is time to swap.

 Step 5 – Debriefing (15’)